 The Higher Education Emergency Relief Fund (HEERF) Emergency Assistance Grant online application is available here:

 The following information is provided by Hilbert College as required by the Department of Education in order to comply with the reporting requirements under the CARES Act.
-This is the College’s second 45-day progress report and presents information as of August 7, 2020.
+This is the College’s third progress report and presents information as of October 9, 2020.
 Additional reports will be provided within 10 days after the end of each calendar quarter.